build-on-aws/content/tutorials/Using-Flux-to-Implement-GitOps-on-AWS/index.md

 ![overview](./images/overview.png)

-There are three code repositories under the CodeCommit repository.
+There are three code repositories under the [AWS CodeCommit](https://us-east-1.console.aws.amazon.com/codesuite/codecommit/home?region=us-east-1) repository.
 One is `flux-repo`, the configuration repository for Flux CD, which is used to define Flux-related resources.
 The other is `microservices-repo`, which saves microservice application configurations and deployment files.
 The third one is the source repository `app-repo` for business services.
 In this post, a front-end project will be used as an example.
-We used CodePipeline for continuous integration in the CI/CD pipeline, built and stored the docker image in Amazon ECR, and deployed the CD engine Flux as a pod in the Amazon EKS environment.
+We used [AWS CodePipeline](https://us-east-1.console.aws.amazon.com/codesuite/codepipeline/start?region=us-east-1) for continuous integration in the CI/CD pipeline, built and stored the docker image in [Amazon ECR](https://us-east-1.console.aws.amazon.com/ecr/home?region=us-east-1), and deployed the CD engine Flux as a pod in the [Amazon EKS](https://us-east-1.console.aws.amazon.com/eks/home?region=us-east-1#/home) environment.

 **The basic workflow is:**